provena/provena/developer-docs/user-proxy.md

     Service A-->>User: 200 OK
 ```

-The symmetric encryption key is managed through AWS - this takes care of ensuring the key is managed securely, it can be automatically rotated etc.
+The symmetric encryption key is managed through AWS's Key Management Service (KMS) - this takes care of ensuring the key is managed securely, it can be automatically rotated etc.

+## Service dependency injection approach

+The encryption service is mocked as an Abstract Base Class, then implemented with the AWS KMS implementation.
+This is then injected under the type of the service interface using FastAPI's dependency injection approach.
+This complexity is warranted for two reasons, at least

+1. you can swap out the implementation for something else later without changing any route code, only the service implementation
+2. you can mock the service easily for unit tests, which we do currently do